The Story of the Shamrock and 5 Irish Symbols We Love to Wear

 1. The Shamrock

-It goes without saying that we’ll all be proudly wearing our shamrock on St. Patrick’s Day, and maybe some of us will drown it a little too!
+It goes without saying that we’ll all be proudly wearing our Shamrock jewelry on St. Patrick’s Day, and maybe some of us will drown it a little too!
 The Gaelic word is “seamróg” meaning “summer plant”.
 The actual plant is believed to be the White Clover, indigenous to Ireland and regarded as a weed!
 Rarely, a fourth leaf will appear, giving the famous four-leaf clover and extra good fortune to the person who finds it.
 Legend has it that the shamrock was considered sacred by the pagan Druids with its triplet of leaves, 3 is a mystical number.
 The legend continues that St.Patrick then used the Shamrock to explain the Holy Trinity to would be Christian converts in 5th century Ireland.
 Whatever the tale, there’s definitely no doubt that the shamrock remains as popular to this day and is everyone’s favourite on St.Patrick’s Day.

 This adorable shamrock jewelry set is the perfect way to complete your St. Patrick’s Day look.
 Crafted from sterling silver in county Kilkenny.